olegberman/mitm-omegle/README.md

 nodemon index.coffee
 ```

-### Enjoy 👀
+### Enjoy
 P.S.
-I'm not responsible for your actions, actually not responsible for anything.
-Have fun :)
+I'm not responsible for your actions.